luxint/pysqlite3/README.md

-pysqlite3
+pysqlite3-enc
 =========

 This library takes the SQLite module from Python 3 and packages it as a separately-installable module.

-Intended to be used with the amalgamation files from https://github.com/utelle/SQLite3MultipleCiphers to build a encryption enabled SQLite to be used in python.
+Intended to be used with the amalgamation files from https://github.com/utelle/SQLite3MultipleCiphers to build an encryption enabled SQLite to be used in python.

 Building a statically-linked library